ahicox/remedy-rest-api/README.md

 This is a javascript library for talking to [BMC's Remedy ARS REST API](https://docs.bmc.com/docs/ars91/en/bmc-remedy-ar-system-rest-api-overview-609071509.html).

 The goal of this project is to zero a zero-dependency library that can work either in node.js or in a browser (for instance, to drop into an HTML template).
 Unfortunately, node.js does not support the [XMLHTTPRequest (XHR) API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), which is how browsers are able to perform asynchronous network operations (which is what talking to a REST service is).
-So in that respect, from the node.js side, this library is not truely dependency free as it is currently using [a forked version of the XmlHttpRequest npm package](https://github.com/ahicox/node-XMLHttpRequest).
+So in that respect, from the node.js side, this library is not truly dependency free as it is currently using [a forked version of the XmlHttpRequest npm package](https://github.com/ahicox/node-XMLHttpRequest).
 In any case ... that is the idea ... the library uses browser-standard XHR calls and we basically make a polyfill for node.js to support XHR.

 ### This Library is a Work in Progress